twpayne/chezmoi/docs/FAQ.md

 `chezmoi unmanaged` will list everything not managed by chezmoi.
 You can add entire directories with `chezmoi add -r`.

+## How can I tell what dotfiles in my home directory are currently managed by chezmoi?

+`chezmoi managed` will list everything managed by chezmoi.

 ## If there's a mechanism in place for the above, is there also a way to tell chezmoi to ignore specific files or groups of files (e.g. by directory name or by glob)?

 By default, chezmoi ignores everything that you haven't explicitly `chezmoi